pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

 The metrics for individual glyphs are also scaled to match.

-However, this method does not affect face metrics, with the exception of the `kerning` method which returns scaled font metrics, unless mode `FT_KERNING_UNSCALED` is specified.
+However, this method does not affect face metrics.

   * [glyph object](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Glyph) metrics will be scaled

-  * the `kerning()` method will, by default, return scaled values

-  * other face metrics remain unscaled, however `scaled-metrics` may be called to return [scaled values](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/SizeMetrics).
+  * face metrics remain unscaled, however `scaled-metrics` may be called to return [scaled values](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/SizeMetrics).

 ```raku
 use Font::FreeType;